-I absolutely love this recipe, it’s so easy it’s untrue, plus its fat and dairy free too so that makes it even more amazing as if that were possible!
-The first time I ever had Bara Brith was on holiday with my parents in Wales, my memory is a bit hazy but we’d just visited a mine, I opted for the Bara Brith in the Cafe with a nice cup of tea to thaw out (my sisters and I were practically weaned on tea!)
+I absolutely love my recipe for Gluten Free Bara Brith, it’s super easy to make, plus it’s fat and dairy free too.
+The first time I ever had Bara Brith was on holiday with my parents in Wales, my memory is a bit hazy but we’d just visited a mine, I opted for the Bara Brith in the nearby Café with a nice cup of tea to thaw out (my sisters and I were practically weaned on tea!)
 I seem to recall there was a tiny earthquake that day too.
 Just think, all those memories conjured up by a simple slice of fruit cake.

 Fair warning, this isn’t one of those cakes that you can decide that you’d like some with a nice cup of tea in an hours time.
 To get a super moist Bara Brith you need to soak the fruit overnight, it makes a huge difference to the fruit after soaking up all the cold tea – yes, I said cold tea!
 Each currant, sultana or raisin is simply waiting to burst in your mouth once they’ve soaked for this length of time.

 However, on the occasion I re-made this loaf to rephotograph, I cheated (it does happen, I’m not Mary Poppins and practically perfect in every way!)
 I only left the fruit to soak for 30-40 mins this time and just for a change I decided to use loose leaf earl grey tea that my friend Sally gave me for my Birthday!
 It was a stroke of genius and really adds a gorgeous perfume to the bake.